You can do anything you put your mind to. Why put your mind to just one thing?

+Allegheny College students are provided the freedom to explore all areas of study, and they combine talents and passions to develop skills that employers seek most in today’s global economy—being creative, analytical, and innovative.
 When we talk about combining your interests, it means we recognize the complexity possible in each one of you.
 We not only recognize it, we model it, we embrace it.

 Look around and you’ll see an aspiring diplomat singing in the choir and building a bike path, a future physician who edits the newspaper and pole vaults on an international stage.
-At Allegheny these unusual combinations are everyday examples of people pushing themselves in multiple directions.
+At Allegheny College, these unusual combinations are everyday examples of people pushing themselves in multiple directions.

 We’re proud of our beautiful campus and cutting-edge technologies.
 And we know our professors are leading scholars who pride themselves even more on being among the best teachers in the nation.
-But it’s our students who make Allegheny the unique place that it is.
+But it’s our students who make Allegheny the unique place it is.
 You’ll see in our students, over and over again, such a variety of interests and passions and skills that after a while, those combinations don’t seem so unusual at all.

-Research and the senior project
+Research and the Senior Project

-At Allegheny we believe a remarkable four years should culminate with a remarkable achievement.
+At Allegheny, we believe a remarkable four years should culminate with a remarkable achievement.
 The Senior Project allows you to step beyond traditional classroom work to make your own unique contribution to your chosen field.
 Under the guidance of a faculty advisor in his or her major field, every Allegheny student completes the comprehensive Senior Project, a significant piece of original scholarly work with a creative, analytical, or experimental focus.
-The project demonstrates the skills most prized by employers and graduate schools: the ability to complete a major assignment, to work independently, to analyze and synthesize information, and to write and speak persuasively.
+The project demonstrates the skills most prized by employers and graduate schools: the ability to complete a major assignment, work independently, analyze and synthesize information, and write and speak persuasively.

 Every Allegheny student participates in a four-year seminar series that focuses on written and oral communication skills as well as academic and career advising.
 The progressive sequence begins with the First-Year Seminar, led by a professor who also serves as the student’s faculty advisor.